Admission Steps for Non-US/International Students

 Students or applicants who need to submit documentation to International Student Services should do this via the secure Electronic Document Submission Process or mailed to International Student Services/Center for the Global Learner at Durham Tech (1637 E. Lawson St, Durham, NC 27703).

-Please feel free to email the International Student Advisors with any questions regarding your immigration status and beyond, and we will do our best to support you via email or virtual meetings during this complicated time.
+Please feel free to email the International Student Advisors with any questions regarding your immigration status and beyond, and we will do our best to support you.

 Choose a program that fits your goals.